 - They complete the employer section of the form, including actual weekly hours and actual earnings, then submit the form to us for processing.

-Make sure you let us know if your bank account or contact details change:
+Make sure you let us know if your bank account or contact details change by submitting the Update Email and Bank Details Online form for employees.

 If you work for an organisation which is a self-insured licensee, a staff member in your organisation or a third-party provider manages your claim.
 Speak with your human resources team for more information.